Natya Shastra: Song and dance in arts

-The Natyashastra discusses Vedic songs, and also dedicates over 130 verses to non-Vedic songs.
+The Nāṭya Shāstra discusses Vedic songs, and also dedicates over 130 verses to non-Vedic songs.
 Chapter 17 of the text is entirely dedicated to poetry and the structure of a song, which it states is also the template for composing plays.
 Its chapter 31 asserts that there are seven types of songs, and these are Mandraka, Aparantaka, Rovindaka, Prakari, Ullopyaka, Ovedaka and Uttara.
 It also elaborates on 33 melodic alankaras in songs.
 These are melodic tools of art for any song, and they are essential.
 Without these melodic intonations, states the text, a song becomes like "a night without the moon, a river without water, a creeper without a flower and a woman without an ornament".
 A song also has four basic architectural varna to empower its meaning, and these tone patterns are ascending line, steady line, descending line and the unsteady line.

 The ideal poem produces bliss in the reader, or listener.
-It transports the audience into an imaginative world, transforms his inner state, and delivers him to a higher level of consciousness, suggests Natyashastra.
+It transports the audience into an imaginative world, transforms their inner state, and delivers him to a higher level of consciousness, suggests Nāṭya Shāstra.
 Great songs do not instruct or lecture, they delight and liberate from within to a state of godlike ecstasy.
-According to Susan Schwartz, these sentiments and ideas of Natyashastra likely influenced the devotional songs and musical trends of the Bhakti movement that emerged in Hinduism during the second half of the 1st millennium CE.
+According to Susan Schwartz, these sentiments and ideas of Nāṭya Shāstra likely influenced the devotional songs and musical trends of the Bhakti movement that emerged in Hinduism during the second half of the 1st millennium CE.

-Indian dance (nritta, नृत्त) traditions, states Daniel Meyer-Dinkgräfe, have roots in the aesthetics of Natyashastra.
+Indian dance (nritta, नृत्त) traditions, states Daniel Meyer-Dinkgräfe, have roots in the aesthetics of Nāṭya Shāstra.
 The text defines the basic dance unit to be a karana, which is a specific combination of the hands and feet integrated with specific body posture and gait (sthana and chari respectively).
 Chapter 4 describes 108 karanas as the building blocks to the art of dance.
 The text states the various movements of major and minor limbs with facial states as means of articulating ideas and expressing emotions.

 Music and musical instruments

-The Natyashastra is, states Emmie te Nijenhuis, the oldest surviving text that systematically treats "the theory and instruments of Indian music".
-Music has been an integral part of performance arts in the Hindu tradition since its Vedic times, and the theories of music found in the Natyashastra are also found in many Puranas, such as the Markandeya Purana.
+The Nāṭya Shāstra is, states Emmie te Nijenhuis, the oldest surviving text that systematically treats "the theory and instruments of Indian music".
+Music has been an integral part of performance arts in the Hindu tradition since its Vedic times, and the theories of music found in the Nāṭya Shāstra are also found in many Puranas, such as the Markandeya Purana.

 Musical instrument types mentioned in the Natyashastra (string, flute, drums and cymbals).

-Prior to the Natyashastra, the ancient Indian tradition classified musical instruments into four groups based on their acoustic principle (how they work, rather than the material they are made of).
-The Natyashastra accepts these four categories as given, and dedicates four separate chapters to them, one each on stringed instruments ('tat' or chordophones), hollow instruments ('sushir' or aerophones), solid instruments ('ghan' or idiophones), and covered instruments ('avanaddha' or membranophones).
+Prior to the Nāṭya Shāstra, the ancient Indian tradition classified musical instruments into four groups based on their acoustic principle (how they work, rather than the material they are made of).
+The Nāṭya Shāstra accepts these four categories as given, and dedicates four separate chapters to them, one each on stringed instruments ('tat' or chordophones), hollow instruments ('sushir' or aerophones), solid instruments ('ghan' or idiophones), and covered instruments ('avanaddha' or membranophones).